Amazon Relational Database Service (Amazon RDS)

 To secure ITAR-regulated data in your VPC, set up access control lists (ACLs) to control traffic entering and exiting your VPC.
 If you have multiple databases configured with different ports, set up ACLs on all the ports.

 For example, if you're running an application server on an Amazon EC2 instance that connects to an Amazon RDS database instance, a non-U.S. person could reconfigure the DNS to redirect ITAR-regulated data out of the VPC and into any server that could possibly be outside of the AWS GovCloud (US) region.

 To prevent this type of attack and to maintain ITAR compliance, use network ACLs to prevent network traffic from exiting the VPC on the database port.
-For more information, see Network ACLs in the Amazon Virtual Private Cloud User Guide.
+For more information, see Network ACLs in the Amazon VPC User Guide.